-While living in a Maryland residence hall is not required, nine of every ten students in Maryland's freshman class make the choice to live on campus.
+While living on campus is not required, nine of every ten students in Maryland's undergraduate first-year class make the choice to live in the residence halls.
 More than 90 professional and graduate staff and over 500 undergraduate student employees are available to support on-campus students and to help ensure a safe, engaging, and enjoyable living environment.

-The residential program is home to more than 12,000 undergraduate students living in on-campus residence halls and public/private partnership communities.
-There are 38 on-campus residence halls housing approximately 9,400 undergraduate students.
-Four different styles of living are available to students who live in the residence halls: traditional halls, semi-suites, suites, and apartments.
+The on-campus housing program is home to more than 12,500 undergraduate students living in university-owned residence halls and public-private partnership apartment communities.
+Thirty-nine residence halls are home to approximately 9,500 undergraduate students.
+Four different living styles are available to students who live in the residence halls: traditional halls, semi-suites, suites, and apartments.
 Within traditional housing, where most first-year residents live, single, double, triple, and quadruple room occupancy exists.
-All rooms have a cable and data jack for each student and wi-fi capability.
+All rooms have a data jack for each student and wi-fi capability.
 One telephone jack is provided in each room.
-Capstone on-campus management operates The Courtyards (CTY) and South Campus Commons (SCC), two on-campus apartment-style communities located on University land housing upperclass students.
-Resident Life’s Off-Campus Housing Services Office also offers support and services for students seeking alternative housing options in and around the College Park area.”

-First-year students are guaranteed on-campus housing provided they complete their Enrollment Confirmation and On-Campus Housing and Dining Services Agreement along with their enrollment deposit by May 1 (December 15 for spring semester).
-Transfer students who want to live on campus should complete these items as well and will be allotted housing on a space-available basis.
-Students may apply for housing without confirming University enrollment.
-The On-Campus Housing and Dining Agreement will be canceled if a student does not enroll at UMD full-time.
-There is a $25 housing application fee assessed once the student submits the Housing Agreement AND confirms enrollment.
+First-year students are guaranteed on-campus housing provided they complete their Residence Hall Housing and Dining Services Agreement, Enrollment Confirmation, and enrollment deposit by May 1 (December 15 for spring semester).
+Transfer students who want to live on campus should also complete these actions and will be allotted housing in the residence halls on a space-available basis.
+Students may apply for housing without confirming university enrollment.
+The Residence Hall Housing and Dining Agreement will be canceled if a student does not enroll at UMD full-time.
+A $50 housing application fee is assessed upon submission of the Housing Agreement.